Snapchat, Twitter, chat bots, self-service models — consumers now have more channels than ever through which to communicate with businesses.

 Of course, the most direct line of communication between customer and merchant is customer support.

-Now, good-old phone support isn’t going away anytime soon; more than two thirds of companies surveyed here said they use the phone most to talk to customers.
-But many companies are going above and beyond simply proving a phone number for customers in need of help.
+Now, while good old phone support isn’t going away anytime soon, many companies are going above and beyond simply proving a phone number for customers in need of help.

 Expanding your support channels beyond the phone can help you keep up with your customers’ increasing expectations.